Chapel of St Mark

 In 1979, the Parents’ and Friends’ Association donated the curtains that were pulled around the organ.
 These are no longer in the chapel.

 Over the years, further donations have been made to the Chapel of St Mark, some replacing initial ones.
-These include the current alter which was made by Year 12 Students in 2006 under the guidance of Head of Design and Technology and Faulkner House, TJ Steenkamp.
+These include the which was made by Year 12 Students in 2006 under the guidance of Head of Design and Technology and Faulkner House, TJ Steenkamp.

 The northernmost and smallest stain-glass window, which incorporates the Greek letter forming the symbol for Jesus, was a gift from the parents of Graham “Goog” Parker (1960-68), young Old Boy killed in a motor bike accident in Kings Park.